CumulusNetworks/DUE/README.md

 ## redhat

-This covers support for RPM package and kernel builds for Fedora and Red Hat Enterprise Linux, making it easy to build for any version or architecture of those operating systems.
+This includes the `fedora-package`, and `rhel-package` templates which support RPM package and kernel builds for Fedora and Red Hat Enterprise Linux, respectively, providing an easy build experience for any version or architecture of those operating systems.

 ## suse

-This covers support for OpenSUSE and SLES, which are just different enough from Red Hat to require their own customization to support all of DUE's features.
+This includes the `opensuse-package` and `sles-package` templates which support RPM package and kernel buildsfor OpenSUSE and SLES, which are just different enough from Red Hat to require their own customization to support all of DUE's features.

 ## Additional Base Images